Church of the Nativity (Magadan)

-The church was built largely through the efforts of Father Michael Shields of Anchorage who went to Magadan in 1994 specifically to care for those who had suffered in the camps.
+The church was built largely through the efforts of Father Michael Shields of Anchorage, Alaska who went to Magadan in 1994 specifically to care for those who had suffered in the camps.
 There are close contacts between Magadan and Anchorage, its twin city.
 The church also serves the local Polish community.

-The parish has about 250 registered parishioners, with 50-80 attending sunday masses regularly.
+The parish has about 250 registered parishioners, with 50-80 attending Sunday masses regularly.

 History

 In January 1991, Anchorage Archbishop Francis Hurley helped a small group of Russians establish the first Roman Catholic parish in the city of Magadan.
 For many years parishioners worshiped in a renovated apartment room.
 In 1994, Father Shields became pastor of the Parish of the Nativity but was seriously threatened in 1997 when the local authorities tried to prevent his work on the grounds that he was not Russian.
 Shields took the matter to court and, perhaps rather surprisingly, won the case.